rob-p/czi-rfa/proposal.md

 ## Proposal for evaluation and dissemination of methods, resources, or results

+## Statement of commitment to share

+We hereby commit to share our proposal, methods, code, and research papers openly under permissive licenses.
+Methods and tools created for this proposal will be developed openly via GitHub, and research will be disseminated via pre-prints on [bioRxiv](http://www.biorxiv.org/collection/bioinformatics) prior to submission to any conference or journal.

+** END OF 1,600 word proposal limit **

 ## References cited
 ---------
 <a name="zappia">Zappia</a>, Luke, Belinda Phipson, and Alicia Oshlack.
 "Splatter: Simulation Of Single-Cell RNA Sequencing Data." bioRxiv (2017): 133173.